bmark01/nate_site/edits.md

 ### Why ClearLine?

 📌 **Note:**
 > There are quite a few “why clearline” statements on the site.
-Should we use only one vs recreating for each page?
+Should we use only one vs recreating for each page? (see extracts in [why doc](why.md))

 ClearLine integrates digital marketing with traditional POS marketing, adding innovative engagement features to create a comprehensive marketing solution.